-Averages for New York in July
+New York Weather July Averages, USA

-What's the Weather Like in New York in July?
+What's the Weather like in New York in July

 July is usually the hottest month of the year for New York, USA.
 At this time of year, the average temperature for the city begins at 22°C, created by highs of 26°C during the daytime and lows of 18°C after dark, at the start of the month and peaks at 23.5°C, created by highs of 28°C during the daytime and lows of 19°C after dark, by the end of the month, making the final week in July the best time to visit New York if you want to experience the city when temperatures are at their highest.